scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 However, we can convert back and forth between `Validated` and `Either` using the `toEither` and `toValidated` methods.
-This allows us to switch error-handling semantics on the fly.
 Note that `toValidated` comes from [`cats.syntax.either`]:

 ```tut:book